robchendev/Guitardex/documentation/syntax.md

 ### Common FrontMatter

+Libraries = Techniques, Audio Production, etc if any more are added

+Module = A page within a library, unique by ID within the library.

 These frontmatter is shared amongst all libraries.

-- id: Unique identification number of the module.
+- id: Unique identification number of the module within the same library.
 - name:
 - category:
 - difficulty:
-- requirements: Name and ID of each
+- requirements: Array of objects containing Name and ID each requirement within the same library.

 ### Technique Example